- Leek Varieties | Planting/Harvesting Program Comparison Chart | Johnny's Selected Seeds

 Leeks - Key Growing Information

-CULTURE: A large, upright, non-bulbing type of Allium.
-Matures to long, thick, blanched shanks topped with 1-1 1/2" wide flat leaves.
-Leeks are heavy feeders and require fertile soil (pH of 6.2-6.8) for best results.
+CULTURE: Leeks are heavy feeders and require fertile soil (pH of 6.2-6.8) for best results.

-GROWING SEEDLINGS: Sow in flats in Feb.-March, 1/4" apart, 1/4" deep.
-Transplant to 1 1/2" plug flats when large enough to handle, or start in plug flats, thinning to one plant per cell.
+GROWING SEEDLINGS: Sow in flats in Feb.-March, 1/4" apart, 1/4" deep or start in plug flats, thinning to one plant per cell.

-TRANSPLANTING: Beginning in late spring, when approx. 8" tall and pencil-thick, transplant outdoors 6" apart, rows 24" apart in holes dibbled about 6" deep.
-Only 1-2" of leaves need to extend above the soil surface.
+TRANSPLANTING: Beginning in late spring, when approx. 8" tall and pencil-thick, transplant 6" apart in rows at least 12" apart in holes dibbled 6" deep.
+Only 2-3" of leaves need to extend above the soil surface.
 Do not firm soil - allow irrigation or rain to fill in the dibble hole.

 DIRECT SEEDING: Sow in early spring, 6 seeds/ft., 1/4- 1/2" deep, in rows 24" apart.
 Thin to 6".

-BLANCHING: During the growing period hill the plants with soil 2 or 3 times, higher with each hoeing.
-This forces the leaves higher up the plant resulting in extra long blanched stalks and a much greater edible portion.
+BLANCHING: During the growing period hill the plants with soil 2 or 3 times, higher with each hilling.
+This forces the leaves higher up the plant resulting in extra-long blanched stalks and a much longer edible portion.
 When using the "dibble method," hilling is reduced or eliminated.

 HARVEST: When plants reach desired size, loosen with a spading fork and lift plant.